wlsf82/crud-protractor-backstopjs/README.md

 Run `npm run test:visual:approve` to new bitmap references

 >After approving new bitmap references re-run the tests to check that they pass in the second run.
+___

+Note: all the test cases (manual and automated) are based on the application's behaviour in the following data: 22th of February, 2018.